Adem-S/Dev-Full-Stack_P3_082023/README.md

 ### mySQL

+- Launch mySQL

-- Log in to MySQL using the root user or a user with appropriate privileges.
+- Log in to mySQL using the root user or a user with appropriate privileges.

 ```
    mysql -u root -p